marianasilva14/MinionJump-TomAndJerry_LPOO_FEUP/README.md

 - ### Villain
 This class defines the behavior of the villain.
 - ### Minion
+This class defines the behavior of the minion (character moved by the user).
 - ### Platform
+This class define platforms where minion walks.

 ## Design of behavioural aspects: